-Allegiant offers active duty military, Reservists and National Guard up to three pieces of checked baggage free and no charge for oversized checked baggage.
-Spouses and dependents also get up to three pieces of checked baggage free, although the weight limit per bag is 40 pounds as opposed to 100 pounds for service members.
+Allegiant offers active duty military, Reservists and National Guard up to three pieces of checked baggage under 100 pounds for free and no charge for oversized checked baggage.
+Veterans and dependents of active duty or Reserve military, and National Guard get up to three pieces of checked baggage under 40 pounds for free and no charge for oversized checked baggage.

 Active duty military personnel traveling on orders can check up to five complimentary bags (up to 100 pounds).
 When traveling for pleasure, you can check up to three complimentary bags (up to 50 pounds).
 Military dependents traveling on orders have the same privileges as military personnel.